-9.3.
+9.4.
 User Responsibilities

-- 9.3.1.
-Users are responsible for all activities related to their accounts. - 9.3.2.
-Users must keep their accounts and passwords secure. - 9.3.3.
-Passwords must not be shared with anyone and are considered Category I confidential information. - 9.3.4.
-Passwords must be protected during automatic log on sessions. - 9.3.5.
-Users must adhere to the UNT System Password Standards. - 9.3.6.
+- 9.4.1.
+Users are responsible for all activities related to their accounts. - 9.4.2.
+Users must keep their accounts and passwords secure. - 9.4.3.
+Passwords must not be shared with anyone and are considered Category I confidential information. - 9.4.4.
+Passwords must be protected during automatic log on sessions. - 9.4.5.
+Users must adhere to Section 9.3, Password Standards. - 9.4.6.
 Users should only access information and use information resources that are required to perform job duties.

-9.4.
+9.5.
 Operating System Access Control